hogaf/hogaf.github.io/about.md

 <div class="chart" id="chartdiv" style="width: 100%; height: 500px; margin-bottom: 20px;" ></div>

 I've been in professional software development for over 4 years.
 In the past  year I've mostly been in an architect/leader role.

-I like to work in an environment where I could put my skills into work and learn a lot.
-I want to constantly get better at what I know.
+I'm interested in challenging and interesting projects and I primarily work with the .NET platform.

 I am also a believer of Agile software development process especially ***Scrum***.

 <!-- amCharts javascript code -->